RallyApps/rally-app-builder/README.md

     init [name] [sdk_version] [server]
     Creates a new Rally App project in the working directory

-    build
-    Builds the App in the working directory

     clone [organization] [repo]
     Creates a new Rally App project in the working directory from an existing GitHub project.